hanabi/hanabi.github.io/Beginners.md

 * In the above screenshot:
   * Bob has an unknown 3 in his hand.
-  * Alice clues 4's to Bob, which is a *Play Clue* on a 4.
+  * Alice clues number 4 to Bob, which touches a 4.
+It must be a *Play Clue* on the 4.
-  * There is no 4 that could possibly be playable right now, so this must be a *Self-Prompt*, meaning that his 3 must be either blue 3 or green 3.
+  * There is no 4 that could possibly be playable right now.
+Thus, this must be a *Self-Prompt*, meaning that Bob's 3 must be either blue 3 or green 3.
   * Bob plays his 3, and it is blue 3.
 Thus, he knows that the 4 must match and be a blue 4.

 <img src="img/beginners/prompt4.png" height="300" />